dominant-strategies/quai-docusaurus/docs/participate/use-quai/user-overview.md

 ## Addresses

-Within Quai Network, each address "lives" on one of the Zone chains.
+Within Quai Network, each address "lives" on one of the zone chains.
 The first byte of each address is used to identify which blockchain is able to modify/change the state of the account.
 Information on how these bytes of data are interpreted can be found in the [Sharding](/learn/advanced-introduction/hierarchical-structure/sharding.mdx) page of the docs.

-**From a user perspective, this means that you need at least one Quai address that "lives" on each Quai blockchain you want to interact with.** For example, if you want to hold NFTs on Zone 1, buy NFTs on Zone 2, and hold Quai on Zone 3, you'll need three accounts.
+**From a user perspective, this means that you need at least one Quai address that "lives" on each Quai blockchain you want to interact with.** For example, if you want to hold NFTs on zone 1, buy NFTs on zone 2, and hold Quai on zone 3, you'll need three accounts.

-When creating a new account in a wallet that supports Quai Network, you'll usually have the option to choose which Zone you want that account to "live" in.
+When creating a new account in a wallet that supports Quai Network, you'll usually have the option to choose which zone you want that account to "live" in.

 ## Internal & External Transactions

-When sending a transaction to an address in the same Zone as the originating address, an "internal transaction" occurs.
-Internal transactions are transactions that modify the state of one Zone in a way that doesn't impact the state of any other Zones.
-Internal transactions are the quickest type of transaction within Quai Network, as they only require local consensus (within the Zone) to settle.
+When sending a transaction to an address in the same zone as the originating address, an "internal transaction" occurs.
+Internal transactions are transactions that modify the state of one zone in a way that doesn't impact the state of any other zones.
+Internal transactions are the quickest type of transaction within Quai Network, as they only require local consensus (within the zone) to settle.

-When sending a transaction to an address in a different Zone from the originating address, an "external transaction" is emitted.
-External transactions are transactions that modify the state of multiple Zones. **External transactions are slower than internal transactions, as they require global consensus (amongst all affected Zones) to settle as opposed to just local consensus.** [The time an external transaction takes to settle](/learn/advanced-introduction/poem/infinite-execution-shards/dynamic-sharding.mdx) is the primary tradeoff of Quai Network -- as more chains are added to the network (adding more throughput), cross-chain settlement times increase.
+When sending a transaction to an address in a different zone from the originating address, an "external transaction" is emitted.
+External transactions are transactions that modify the state of multiple zones. **External transactions are slower than internal transactions, as they require global consensus (amongst all affected zones) to settle as opposed to just local consensus.** [The time an external transaction takes to settle](/learn/advanced-introduction/poem/infinite-execution-shards/dynamic-sharding.mdx) is the primary tradeoff of Quai Network -- as more chains are added to the network (adding more throughput), cross-chain settlement times increase.

 ## Gas